-I fell in love with photography when I was 17 during my trip to Germany.
+I first fell in love with photography when I was 17 during my trip to Germany.
 At that time I was more focused on photographing my holidays, moments of my life.

-It is during my years at the university that my quest changed.
+It is during my years at university that my quest changed.

 Now, an important part of my photography is focused on the concept of human loneliness in the non places.
 I present this concept symbolically through isolated figures, turned away, blurred or camouflaged in the urban landscape.

 This perception is very much influenced by my studies in sociology, most importantly from the theories about super modernity.